BastiTee/electrify.me/README.md

 | maximized | If true, opens the window maximized |
 | windowSettings | Fine-grained [Electron window settings](http://electron.atom.io/docs/api/browser-window/#new-browserwindowoptions) (Attention: Parameters icon, show, and webPreferences will always be overwritten) |
 | faviconUrl | Auto-detected path to favicon of website |

+## Limitations and future work

+*electrify.me* is in its baby shoes.
+Pull requests and ideas are very welcomed.

+### Current To-Dos

+*Favicon extraction*

+- [ ] Add an imagemagick build for linux systems to support ico-2-png conversion for it.
+- [ ] Add an imagemagick build for mac systems to support ico-2-png conversion for it.

+or

+- [ ] Find a way to [convert ico files to pngs without imagemagick](http://stackoverflow.com/questions/37391106/convert-ico-icon-file-to-png-image-file-using-plain-javascript) (or other native dependencies)

+or

+- [ ] Wait for electron to [support ICO files](https://github.com/electron/electron/issues/2277)

+*Installing*

+- [ ] Create executable packages
+- [ ] Create installer packages

 ## Licence and attributions